Updated 14th August 2020

 While most of the above links advocate for EA, it is also worth learning what effective altruism might have wrong.
 The Centre for Effective Altruism has compiled a list of a few common objections to effective altruism, and responses to these objections.

 The Centre for Effective Altruism has compiled an excellent reading list of articles covering EA principles and promising cause areas if you want to learn more.
-Many of these articles are available in the EA Handbook, which you can download in pdf, epub or mobi format.
+Many of these articles are available in the Second edition of the EA Handbook, which you can download in pdf, epub or mobi format.

 Or, if you want to dive more deeply into a topic within EA, check out these reading lists.